 b.
 The district may dispense with pre-employment controlled substances testing in cases where the applicant has undergone drug testing for another employer or prospective employer within the last thirty (30) days, subject to strict compliance with FMCSA regulations on such exceptions.

-2. Random Testing
+2. Post-Accident Testing

 b.
 Drivers will be randomly selected so that each driver will have an equal chance of being tested each time selections are made.
 Random tests shall be unannounced and spread reasonably throughout the calendar year.